FTSE 100 drops on stronger pound; Melrose top loser

 With the FTSE 100 gaining 8.4% year-to-date and Britain's vaccine rollout continuing to progress, markets will have a chance to gauge the impact on the economy as employment data, retail sales, CPI, PPI, and flash April PMIs are all due this week.

-The domestically focused mid-cap FTSE 250 index slipped 0.1% with oil and gas exploration company Energean being the top loser after its opertating loss widened.
+The domestically focused mid-cap FTSE 250 index (.FTMC) slipped 0.1% with oil and gas exploration company Energean (ENOG.L) being the top loser after its opertating loss widened.

 Our Standards: The Thomson Reuters Trust Principles.